IamTechknow/team-arcana-magnus/physical_glyph/README.md

 | Idea      |

 ## Materials
-* Plate of laser cuttable material.
-Could be foamcore, MDF, acrylic
+* Wooden or card board to cut holes that resemble a glyph interface pattern.
 * Microcontroller with lots of ports, either a PSoC 5LP or Arduino Mega 2560
-* Perfboards, soldering material
+* Fabricated PCBs, solder, solder paste, and an iron
-* 20-26 gauge solid core wiring… and lots of it
+* 22 and 24 gauge solid core wiring
 * An actuator (servo or motor) and H-Bridge if motor is needed
+* Push Button
 * IR detection circuit materials:
    * Phototransistors
+   * IR Emitter
    * LM339 Comparator
    * Op-Amps
    * Resistors